infinite-table/infinite-react/www/pages/blog/2022/11/01/infinite-table-monthly-update-october-2022.page.md

 description: "Infinite Table update for October 2022 - grid menus and new website"
 author: [admin]
 ---

-In September and October our focus was implementing a dedicated Menu component so it can be used for column menus and row context menu.
-In addition to that, we've been working on a new design for our website and getting everything ready for the release.
+*In September and October our focus was implementing a dedicated Menu component so it can be used for column menus and row context menu.*

+*In addition to that, we've been working on a new design for our website and getting everything ready for the release.*

 ## Summary

-Some new functionalities we shipped include:
+Some new functionalities we added to InfiniteTable include:

  * column menus
- * add support for tab navigation
+ * support for tab navigation

 <Hint title="Get a free license">

-We redesigned our website in preparation for our **v1** release and publich launch.
-If you want to get a free 3-month license, email us at [admin@infinite-table.com](mailto:admin@infinite-table.com) while we're still working our way through to `1.0.0`
+We redesigned our website in preparation for our **v1** release and public launch.

+To receive your free 3-month license, please email us at [admin@infinite-table.com](mailto:admin@infinite-table.com) while we're still working our way through to `1.0.0`

 </Hint>